Last Updated on December 23, 2025 by Jan Barley

 Uppbeat: Royalty-Free Music

+Uppbeat is a no brainer.
 I’ve been an Uppbeat member for many years.
-The choice of royalty-free music genres is unrivalled (as is the price).
-I can always find the perfect track for my videos.
+The choice of royalty-free music genres is fantastic for the low price, and you can whitelist up to three YouTube channels.

 If you’re grabbing music from free sites, trying to save a penny, the last thing you want is to get a music copyright claim slapped on your YouTube channel.